MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Mail/New-MgUserMailFolder.md

 ### -Messages
 The collection of messages in the mailFolder.
-To construct, please use Get-Help -Online and see NOTES section for MESSAGES properties and create a hash table.
+To construct, see NOTES section for MESSAGES properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphMessage[]